Our guide to Payroll in Vietnam

 Doing Business in Vietnam

-Employees will receive compensation in Vietnamese Dong.
-If their salary and other benefits are based in another currency (USD/EUR, etc.), it must be converted into Vietnamese Dong based on the real foreign exchange rate.
-The salary used for compulsory social insurance and trade union payment must be converted into Vietnam Dong based on the Vietnamese government's foreign exchange rate.
+Further, employees will receive compensation in Vietnamese Dong, if their salary and other benefits are based in another currency (USD/EUR, etc.), it must be converted into Vietnamese Dong based on the real foreign exchange rate.

 Basic Facts about Vietnam